 3. Drain or Stabilize the Fuel

-Find a way to drain the fuel – siphoning is simple, fast, and effective.
+Find a way to drain the gas tank – siphoning is simple, fast, and effective.
 However, there will be some residue left, and it also poses a risk.
 Get rid of the residue by starting the lawn mower and keep it running until all the fuel is used up.

 4. Remove the Battery